Home

 Recent Judgement On Daughters’ Inheritance Rights In India

-The Supreme Court passed a judgement in 2022 that clearly states that women can exercise daughters’ right to their fathers’ property if the will is missing or there is no other legal heir.
+The Supreme Court passed a judgement in 2022 that clearly states that women can exercise their daughters’ right to their fathers’ property if the will is missing or there is no other legal heir.
 Also, if the woman dies without writing a will, the property will be equally distributed among her legal heirs.

 Conclusion